-Master Grant: The federal agency awarding a grant (such as the U.S. Forest Service and the U.S. Bureau of Land Management for the 2019 Grants Clearinghouse grants) receives funding for their grants through Congressional budget appropriations.
+Master Grant: The federal agency awarding a grant (such as the U.S. Forest Service for the 2020 Grants Clearinghouse grants) receives funding for their grants through Congressional budget appropriations.
 These agencies then award a grant of these funds to CFSC.
-This is sometimes referred to as "master grant".
+This grant is sometimes referred to as a "master grant".
 The CFSC then becomes a grantee of the federal agency.

-The CFSC is required to follow the federal grant regulations, and uses the subgrant process to complete the goals and accomplishments set out in the approved master grant application.
-CFSC submits periodic reports to the USFS, and the reported accomplishments are ultimately presented to Congress to communicate the impact of the grant program on its public beneficiaries.
+The CFSC is required to follow the federal grant regulations and uses the subgrant process to complete the goals and accomplishments set out in the approved master grant application.
+The CFSC submits periodic reports to the USFS, and the reported accomplishments are ultimately presented to Congress to communicate the impact of the grant program on its public beneficiaries.

 Subgrants: As a "pass-through" organization, CFSC makes subgrants from its master grant.
 Subgrants are awarded to eligible organizations ("subrecipients") for projects that meet the goals of the master grant.
 All applicable federal grant requirements from the master grant are passed on to the subrecipients, since the subgrants are part of CFSC's master grant.
 CFSC is required to monitor the subgrants throughout the grant process - from application through closeout - to ensure compliance with federal grant regulations and completion of each project.
-The same level of accountability that is expected of the CFSC for its multi-million dollar grant is also expected of the subgrantees for each subgrant, because the subgrant funding originates from a federal source.
+The same level of accountability that is expected of the CFSC for its multimillion-dollar grant is also expected of the subgrantees for each subgrant, because the subgrant funding originates from a federal source.
 The grant funds don't lose their "federal-ness" once they are passed through CFSC.